 GlaucomaOver 2% of UK patients over the age of 40 have some form of Glaucoma, yet 50% of that figure are unaware that they suffer from this potentially irreversible, blinding condition.
 If treated early, Glaucoma can be prevented.
 If it’s a condition that runs in your family history, your risk of developing the disease doubles; whilst people with short-sightedness or diabetes are also at considerable risk.
 Seeing a LondonOC specialist will ensure the disease is detected and prevented quickly.

 Diabetic retinopathyDiabetic Retinopathy is a complication of diabetes and is caused by high blood sugar levels damaging the retina, more specifically the network of blood vessels within it.
 The vessels can allow fluid or blood to leak into the retina, which is what causes the damage.
 This can result in serious loss of vision if left untreated.
-Therefore, if you’ve been diagnosed with diabetes, it’s vital to have the back of your eyes examined by a professional at least once a year.
-Although treatment is available and effective, prevention of the disease is far better, as any damage from diabetes may be permanent.
+The sooner this is treated the better, as any damage from diabetes may be permanent.

 CataractsA Cataract is a gradual opacity that develops in the lens of the eye.
 If you’re diabetic, obese, or have a strong family history of the disease, your risk of developing Cataracts can be double that of other people.
 Although Cataracts are largely treatable, one in four cases of sight loss in people over the age of 75 is due to Cataracts.

 Age-related Macular Degeneration (AMD)AMD is the most common cause of adult blindness in the developed world.
 The macula is the central part of the retina at the back of the eye, and is responsible for picking up detailed visual information, such as reading words on a page, or sewing.
 It wears out naturally as we get older, resulting in poorer vision; whilst blue eyes and obesity also increase the risk of developing macular degeneration.
-Here at the LondonOC, we offer a range of treatments capable of preventing severe loss of vision, whilst improving it in some cases.
+Here at the LondonOC, we offer a range of treatments capable of preventing severe loss of vision & improving vision.